gitstua/loadtest-azure-fn/README.md

 # loadtest-azure-fn
-example script to load test an azure function to show scaling
+Example script to load test an azure function to show scaling

 ## Setup
 1. install Artillery